aceppaluni/Gym/README.md

 React Native - Gym Guide U

-This project is designed to provide workouts for those looking to start a new workout routine.
+An app designed for those just starting out in the gym.

 Instilation: Clone the repository https://github.com/aceppaluni/Gym